GeyserMC/Geyser/docs/plugins.md

 A plugin will generally hook into several events and provides its own event registration inherited from `GeyserPlugin`.

 A plugin class will look for any methods annotated with `@Event` and will treat them as Event Handlers, using reflection to determine which event is being trapped.
-In the previous example the plugin has trapped both the `EnableEvent` and `DisableEvent`.
+In the previous example the plugin has trapped both the `PluginEnableEvent` and `PluginDisableEvent`.

 Please refer to [events](events.md) for more information about the event system.